 You can access the form's ”Theme Editor” by selecting the water drop icon found in the top-right corner of the form editor.

 The “Theme Editor” is broken down into the following four sections:

 Theme Settings provides quick access to commonly used theme defaults.
 It is here that you can set default fonts and colors, as well as configure the “Form Experience”.

 “Theme Settings” also provides a visual representation of how your form will appear with the current stylization settings.

-On Pro and Agency plans, you can import a theme from your other forms or randomize the current theme.
+On specific pricing plans, you can import a theme from your other forms or randomize the current theme.